atinux/nuxt-auth-utils/README.md

 Make sure to set the callback URL in your OAuth app settings as `<your-domain>/auth/github`.

+If the redirect URL mismatch in production, this means that the module cannot guess the right redirect URL.
+You can set the `NUXT_OAUTH_<PROVIDER>_REDIRECT_URL` env variable to overwrite the default one.

 ### Extend Session

 We leverage hooks to let you extend the session data with your own data or log when the user clears the session.